mavryk-network/bake.mavryk.org_content/en/mavpay/tutorials/how-to-setup.md

 8. This section allows you to split payments for fees collected (Fees), input wallet address and percentage to allocate (see example above for structure of more than 1 wallet.
 100%=1.00
-9. Donations refer to donating a specific amount of XTZ to wallets every payout
+9. Donations refer to donating a specific amount of MVRK to wallets every payout
     1. Input a donation amount in *donate* field as a percentage (ie 2.5% = 0.025)